balderdashy/sails-docs/anatomy/myApp.md

 ### Purpose
 This file contains the default policies for your app.

 Policies are simply Express middleware functions which run before your controllers.
 You can apply one or more policies to a given controller, or protect just one of it's actions.
 Any policy file (e.g. `myApp/api/policies/authenticated.js`) can be dropped into the `myApp/api/policies/` folder, at which point it can be accessed by it's filename, minus the extension, (e.g. `authenticated`).

-### More Info
-> Check out our guide on custom policies.